 What is root canal treatment?

-Dental root canal treatment, sometimes referred to as a ‘root filling' or just a ‘root canal', involves drilling right inside the tooth to remove decay deep down in the roots.
+The root canal procedure, an endodontic treatment sometimes referred to as a ‘root filling' or just a ‘root canal', involves drilling right inside the tooth to remove decay and infection deep down in the roots.

 Once the root is treated, the root and tooth are filled to help preserve the remaining tooth.
 Teeth that have undergone root treatment are more fragile than healthy teeth.
 Your dentist may, therefore, recommend fitting a dental crown to help prevent further damage.